Best Baltimore Dining For Parents & Kids

 Where: Near Fell’s Point

-The only thing we knew we had to do on our second visit to Baltimore was crack open crabs with a hammer and eat them with fingers sticky with Old Bay seasoning.
+The only thing we knew we had to do on our second visit to Baltimore was crack open crabs with a hammer and eat them with our hands, our fingers sticky with Old Bay seasoning.

 Also, if your kids don’t like crab their options will be limited.
 Tiny Traveler had corn and hush puppies for dinner.
 Now that she’s older and has a broader appetite, we could order wings, steamed shrimp or fried calamari for her.